 There are times when even the most challenging tasks call for traditional mathematical approaches to provide assistance.
 The ‘3-4-5 method’ is one of those techniques that may unexpectedly prove useful in numerous construction projects.

-Let’s find out what the 3-4-5 method entails and how to effectively apply it!
+Don’t worry if your maths is a little rusty!
+Let’s explore what the 3-4-5 method entails and how to apply it effectively!

 What is the 3-4-5 method?